ezachrisen/indigo/cel/README.md

 While it is possible to use CEL with "native" simple types, it is built on protocol buffers.
 CEL does not support Go structs, so if you need to use native types to access fields in a struct, you must first "flatten" the fields into plain values to pass to CEL.
-See the makeStudentData() function in the tests in this package for an example of "flatting" a struct to individual data elements.
+See the makeStudentData() function in the tests in this package for an example of "flattening" a struct to individual data elements.

 Organizing your input data using protocol buffers gives you the benefit of being able to move data between Go code and CEL expressions without needing to translate or reorganize the data.